MattiasTech/Fragments-AI-viewer/README.md

 1. Get an API key from Google AI.
 2. Configure the API key in your .env
-3. The AI Assistant uses the Gemeni 2.5 light by default.
+3. The AI Assistant uses the Gemini 2.5 light by default.
 You can modify the model in `ChatWindow.tsx` if needed.

 ## Usage Guide